 - An investment portfolio (including cash deposits and financial instruments) exceeding €500,000

 - Work or have worked in the financial sector for at least one year in a professional position, which requires knowledge of CFDs, spread betting or forex

 Why is professional client status a big deal?
 Because margin requirements will increase substantially for ‘retail traders’; for professional clients they will not.

 - It is a good faith deposit that a trader puts up for collateral to hold open a position.

 - It is not a transaction cost, but a portion of our account equity set aside and allocated as a margin deposit.

-- When trading with margin the amount of margin needed to hold open a position is determined by trade size.
+- Trade size determines the amount of margin needed to hold open a position.
 As trade size increases, margin requirement increases.

 This has no effect, however, on our usual spread payment: which we consider as a true identification of a retail trader.
 If we pay a standard spread then by definition we are retail traders.

-But to be considered a professional client, and thereby maintain a desirable margin commitment, is great.
+But to be considered a professional client, and thereby maintain a desirable margin commitment, is excellent.